Leave Site Now

 Oregon State University is committed to creating an equitable and inclusive campus free of all violence, harassment, and discrimination.
 The university embraces and respects differences in sex, gender, gender identity, gender expression, and sexual orientation among all individuals.
 All individuals who are participating in university programs and activities have the right to do so fully, free from sexual discrimination, misconduct, and retaliation.
 The university prohibits sexual misconduct of any kind, including sexual harassment, intimate partner violence, sexual exploitation, and stalking.
 Such misconduct violates university policy and may also violate state or federal law.
 When such misconduct occurs, the university will take steps to stop, prevent recurrence, and remedy the impacts of such behavior.
 Full Sexual Misconduct and Discrimination Policy

-All Oregon State University employees are considered "Responsible Employees" and must consult with the Office of Equal Opportunity and Access when they are made aware or have reason to believe that a violation of the Sexual Misconduct and Discrimination policy has occurred.
+Most Oregon State University employees, excluding undergraduate student employees except those who have been notified they have a responsibility to report sexual misconduct, are considered "Responsible Employees" and must consult with the Office of Equal Opportunity and Access when they are made aware or have reason to believe that a violation of the Sexual Misconduct and Discrimination policy has occurred.
 Responsible Employee guidance is detailed in the Oregon State University Policy on Responding to Disclosures of Sexual Harassment or Sexual Violence (.pdf).
 However, the university makes several confidential offices available to those who have been affected by sexual misconduct or discrimination.
 The following offices do not report sexual assaults or other sexual misconduct or discrimination claims to other university offices, but can refer students and employees to resources and services both on campus and within the community: Survivor Advocacy and Resource Center (SARC), Counseling and Psychological Services (CAPS), Student Health Services (SHS), and the University Ombuds.

 Sex Discrimination: No person shall be excluded from participation in or be denied the benefits of any university program or activity because of sexual discrimination, including discrimination based on sex, gender, gender identity (including transgender), gender expression, or sexual orientation.